differentiate-catalysis/catalyst-bubble-detection/README.md

   --graph               Whether or not to save a plot of the results --run_dir RUN_DIR     Directory to use for parsl --loss [LOSS ...]
 Loss function to use.
-  --version VERSION     Version of the network (for MatCNN compatibility) --patience PATIENCE   Use patience after how many epochs --image_size IMAGE_SIZE IMAGE_SIZE
+  --version VERSION     Version of the network (for semantic compatibility) --patience PATIENCE   Use patience after how many epochs --image_size IMAGE_SIZE IMAGE_SIZE
                         Size of images processed as x y (necessary for evaluate re-stitching)